iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

                     └── Watchlists
 ```

-A temporary resource group was used to safely create observable administrative telemetry:
+A temporary resource group was used to safely generate observable Azure administrative telemetry:

 ```text
 rg-sentinel-kql-lab3-test